QIG-802-804 | Qigong Self-Cultivation

 LOCATION: OCTCM TORONTO CAMPUS, 283 Spadina Ave, 3rd floor

-This class teaches the fundamental qigong exercises of both moving and stationary styles.
+This course teaches fundamental Qigong exercises of both moving and stationary styles.
 Students learn to become deeply aware of their own qi and how to use it to remain centered and relaxed, to cleanse and disperse stagnant qi, and to build their reserves.
-We also learn how to integrate these exercises and awareness to our sense of well-being.
+Students learn how to integrate alignment, breathing, awareness, and form into a self-practice routine to promote balance and well-being.

-Dylan Kirk has spent his life immersed in traditional Eastern practices.
-He is a senior disciple of Master Chik Qadir Mason from whom he earned the honours of Black Sash and Sifu, or lineage holder and teacher.
-He received his diploma of TCM from the Ontario College of Traditional Chinese Medicine where he is now campus director and instructor.
-He has continued his studies, completing a Bachelor of Medicine and Master of Acupuncture from Henan University of Traditional Chinese Medicine in China.
-Dylan is known for his ability to communicate the complex theories and practices of classical Daoist arts to broad audiences.
-With his foundation in the internal and martial arts of Chinese tradition, he is able to reflect a depth of practice in Chinese medicine not often seen.
-He has quickly become known in the Toronto area as an excellent practitioner and teacher.
+Dylan Kirk has spent his life immersed in traditional East Asian practices.
+He has done extensive training in baguazhang, taijiquan, gongfu and qigong under Master Chik Qadir Mason from whom he earned the honours of Black Sash.
+He received further training in acupuncture and TCM from the Ontario College of Traditional Chinese Medicine where he is now campus director and instructor.
+He has continued his studies, completing a Bachelor of Medicine and Masters of Acupuncture from Henan University of Traditional Chinese Medicine in China and training in classical Chinese herbal prescriptions (Jingfang) with Prof. Suzanne Robidoux.
+He continues to volunteer for the profession working with the Council of Traditional Chinese Medicine and Acupuncture Schools of Ontario, to be actively involved in his own clinical practice at the Toronto Integrative Medicine Centre, advance TCM research through the International Society for Complementary Medicine Research, and teach internal martial arts (neijia).
+Dylan is known for his ability to communicate the complex theories and practices of classical East Asian arts to broad audiences.
+He is well known in Ontario as an excellent and compassionate practitioner and teacher.